-Sales to customers located outside the U.S. accounted for approximately 27% of our consolidated revenue in fiscal 2007, 24% of our revenue in fiscal 2006 and 17% of our revenue in fiscal 2005.
+Sales to customers located outside the U.S. accounted for approximately 44% of our consolidated revenue in fiscal 2008, 27% of our revenue in fiscal 2007 and 24% of our revenue in fiscal 2006.
 Sales to customers in Asia represent the majority of our international sales.
-We believe that international sales will continue to account for a significant percentage of our revenue and we are seeking international expansion opportunities.
+We believe that international sales will continue to account for a significant percentage of our revenue as we seek international expansion opportunities.
 Because of this, the following international commercial risks may materially adversely affect our revenue:

-- political and economic instability or changes in U.S. Government policy with respect to these foreign countries may inhibit export of our devices and limit potential customers' access to U.S. dollars in a country or region in which those potential customers are located; - we may experience difficulties in the timeliness of collection of foreign accounts receivable and be forced to write off these receivables; - tariffs and other barriers may make our devices less cost competitive; - the laws of certain foreign countries may not adequately protect our trade secrets and intellectual property or may be burdensome to comply with; - potentially adverse tax consequences to our customers may damage our cost competitiveness; - · currency fluctuations may make our products less cost competitive, affecting overseas demand for our products; and - language and other cultural barriers may require us to expend additional resources competing in foreign markets or hinder our ability to effectively compete.
+- political and economic instability or changes in U.S. Government policy with respect to these foreign countries may inhibit export of our devices and limit potential customers' access to U.S. dollars in a country or region in which those potential customers are located; - we may experience difficulties in the timeliness of collection of foreign accounts receivable and be forced to write off these receivables; - tariffs and other barriers may make our devices less cost competitive; - the laws of certain foreign countries may not adequately protect our trade secrets and intellectual property or may be burdensome to comply with; - potentially adverse tax consequences to our customers may damage our cost competitiveness; - currency fluctuations, which may make our products less cost competitive, affecting overseas demand for our products or otherwise adversely affect our business; and - language and other cultural barriers may require us to expend additional resources competing in foreign markets or hinder our ability to effectively compete.